Jemaa el Fna Marrakech: Complete Visitor's Guide

 • From a Medina riad: If you are staying in the Medina, most riads are within 5–15 minutes' walk.
 Staff at your riad can point you in the right direction.

-• From the airport: Marrakech Menara Airport is about 6 km away.
-A taxi to Jemaa el Fna costs approximately 70–100 MAD (agree on the price before getting in).
+• From the airport by taxi: Marrakech Menara Airport is about 6 km away.
+A taxi to Jemaa el Fna costs approximately 70–100 MAD by day, slightly more at night (agree on the price before getting in — the official airport rate is posted at the rank).

 GPS coordinates: 31.6258° N, 7.9891° W — though once you are in the Medina, follow the flow of people and the sound of drums; everyone is heading to the square.